OscarVelandia/nextJs-eslint-and-redux-config/README.md

 ## Getting Started

+1. Clone the repository
+2. Run `rm -rf .git` to delete the git information of this repository
-* Update the package.json name property
+3. Update the package.json name property
-* Run yarn to install dependencies
+4. Run yarn to install dependencies
-* Enjoy
+5. Enjoy

 ## Project folder config
 The resolver of every folder is @folderName, E.G. @features imports the files in the features folder, don't forget add the export of every file in index.tsx